and what you need to know.

 Adjust quantities to your taste and experiment with different milks for the frappe.
 You can also add matcha into your smoothie for an extra burst of nutrients.

-Matcha can be an acquired taste to those of us who naturally prefer sweeter foods.
+Matcha can be an acquired taste for those of us who naturally prefer sweeter foods.
 If this is you, I encourage you to be open to this new tasting experience; be curious about what your taste buds can sense and give them time over many tastings to become familiar with matcha's flavour profile.
 It’s a nutrient powerhouse and if you are focused on your health, this is a tea that’s worth persevering with.

 In saying that, while choosing high quality, heathful food and beverages is important for all of us, my advice where tea is concerned is to ultimately prioritise your sensory pleasure by choosing a tea who’s aroma and flavour you love.